Neptunium: Chalcogenides, pnictides, and carbides

 Neptunium nitride (NpN) was first prepared in 1953 by reacting neptunium hydride and ammonia gas at around 750 °C in a quartz capillary tube.
 Later, it was produced by reacting different mixtures of nitrogen and hydrogen with neptunium metal at various temperatures.
-It has also been created by the reduction of neptunium dioxide with diatomic nitrogen gas at 1550 °C. NpN is isomorphous with uranium mononitride (UN) and plutonium mononitride (PuN) and has a melting point of 2830 °C under a nitrogen pressure of around 1 MPa.
+It has also been produced by the reduction of neptunium dioxide with diatomic nitrogen gas at 1550 °C. NpN is isomorphous with uranium mononitride (UN) and plutonium mononitride (PuN) and has a melting point of 2830 °C under a nitrogen pressure of around 1 MPa.
 Two neptunium phosphide compounds have been reported, NpP and Np3P4.
-The first has a face centered cubic structure and is prepared by converting neptunium metal to a powder and then reacting it with phosphine gas at 350 °C. Np3P4 can be created by reacting neptunium metal with red phosphorus at 740 °C in a vacuum and then allowing any extra phosphorus to sublimate away.
+The first has a face centered cubic structure and is prepared by converting neptunium metal to a powder and then reacting it with phosphine gas at 350 °C. Np3P4 can be produced by reacting neptunium metal with red phosphorus at 740 °C in a vacuum and then allowing any extra phosphorus to sublimate away.
 The compound is non-reactive with water but will react with nitric acid to produce Np(IV) solution.

 Three neptunium arsenide compounds have been prepared, NpAs, NpAs2, and Np3As4.
-The first two were first created by heating arsenic and neptunium hydride in a vacuum-sealed tube for about a week.
+The first two were first produced by heating arsenic and neptunium hydride in a vacuum-sealed tube for about a week.
 Later, NpAs was also made by confining neptunium metal and arsenic in a vacuum tube, separating them with a quartz membrane, and heating them to just below neptunium's melting point of 639 °C, which is slightly higher than the arsenic's sublimation point of 615 °C. Np3As4 is prepared by a similar procedure using iodine as a transporting agent.
 NpAs2 crystals are brownish gold and Np3As4 is black.
-The neptunium antimonide compound NpSb was created in 1971 by placing equal quantities of both elements in a vacuum tube, heating them to the melting point of antimony, and then heating it further to 1000 °C for sixteen days.
-This procedure also created trace amounts of an additional antimonide compound Np3Sb4.
+The neptunium antimonide compound NpSb was produced in 1971 by placing equal quantities of both elements in a vacuum tube, heating them to the melting point of antimony, and then heating it further to 1000 °C for sixteen days.
+This procedure also produced trace amounts of an additional antimonide compound Np3Sb4.
 One neptunium-bismuth compound, NpBi, has also been reported.

 The neptunium carbides NpC, Np2C3, and NpC2 (tentative) have been reported, but have not characterized in detail despite the high importance and utility of actinide carbides as advanced nuclear reactor fuel.
 NpC is a non-stoichiometric compound, and could be better labelled as NpCx (0.82 ≤ x ≤ 0.96).
 It may be obtained from the reaction of neptunium hydride with graphite at 1400 °C or by heating the constituent elements together in an electric arc furnace using a tungsten electrode.
 It reacts with excess carbon to form pure Np2C3.
 NpC2 is formed from heating NpO2 in a graphite crucible at 2660–2800 °C.